ish-stradux/cross-border-platform/README.md

-# SwiftMoney — Angular Starter Repo
+# Setu — Angular Starter Repo

 This repository is a **git-ready starter** for an Angular app that combines the best features of Mulya and Skydo.
 It contains a minimal but runnable Angular project skeleton with Tailwind support and the core components (Header, Hero, Calculator) plus a mocked PricingService.